D1ngn/U-TasNet-Beam/README.md

 ## Dependencies

-This code was tested on Python 3.6 with PyTorch 1.8.1.
+This code was tested on Python 3.6 with PyTorch 1.8 and torchvision 0.9.0.

 ```
 $ pip3 install -r requirements.txt